pettni/academic_homepage/README.md

 # academic_homepage
 A simple homepage for academic use, based on AngularJS and Bootstrap.

+This project has now been ported from AngularJS to Angular.
+Access the new project [here](https://github.com/pettni/academic_homepage2). **This repository will no longer be updated.**

 ## Features
 * Lightweight.
 * Creates a searchable list of publications from a `.bib` file.